 For 12 years, the Ontario Coaching Excellence Awards Program has been celebrating the dedication and commitment of exemplary individuals who inspire, innovate and share knowledge of sport with others.
 The Awards recognize the importance of leadership, performance and the value of human insight which are all integral to great coaching.

-Selected by OFSAA, the 2018 male recipient of the "Coaching Excellence Award in the School Sport Category" is:
+Selected by OFSAA, the 2018 female recipient of the “Coaching Excellence Award in the School Sport Category” is:

-Ian Atkinson - School Sport Coach (Male), Bluevale Collegiate Institute, Waterloo
+Dawn Manerowski – School Sport Coach (Female), O’Neill Collegiate and Vocational Institute, Oshawa

-Learn more about Ian by viewing this short video here.
+Learn more about Dawn’s dedication by viewing this short video here.